 In this post, we’ll walk you through the top portable camping toilets on the market so you can keep van life and camping comfortable.

 Love van life and RVing?
 Join our free Facebook community group.

 View this post on Instagram

-A portable toilet differs from other RVing toilets in that it doesn’t require a black water tank.
-Blackwater tanks need to be pumped out at RV dumping stations, which isn’t very convenient if you’re camping off-the-grid.
+A portable toilet differs from other RVing toilets in that it doesn’t require an RV black water tank.
+Black water tanks need to be pumped out at RV dumping stations, which isn’t very convenient if you’re camping off-the-grid.

 Portable chemical toilets, on the other hand, can be emptied into any traditional flush toilet.
 That means you can empty your sewage in an outhouse, a rest stop, a porta-potty or at a truck stop.
 You can empty your waste anywhere there’s a toilet with plumbing.
 Or, you have the option of emptying your toilet in an RV dumping station if it’s convenient.

 Don’t want to deal with any type of waste tank?
 Then you can choose a portable toilet with a bio bag.
 With these toilets, you put a scoop of powder in the bio bag which breaks down your waste and turns liquids into solids.
 These bags can be thrown away in any trash can.